minifisk/jobsbackend/readme.md

 This project use a "dummy" email backend - meaning that all mails that go out are stored in a "fake inbox" and don't go out to the actual recipient, which is good for testing an application out.
 You can create a dummy email-backend over here for free https://mailtrap.io/ - check out their tutorials on how to get your credentials and then fill these out in your .env file.

 ### Install dependencies
 In the repository you will find a requirements.txt file, this file contain the needed dependencies for the library.
 If you don't already have pipenv installed, which is a environmental shell to run your application in, install it with npm install pipenv.
-After that, cd into the directory where the requirement.txt file is and run "pipenv install -r requirements.txt".
+After that, cd into the directory where the requirement.txt file is and run **"pipenv install -r requirements.txt"**.
 Wait for the installatation of all packages to finish.

 After installed pipenv run "pipenv shell" to enter the virtual environment and to have access to the needed dependencies.

 ### AWS Configure
 To set up the Boto3 client (which is used to access your S3 bucket, the easiest way is to have set up the AWS CLI (https://aws.amazon.com/cli/).
-After you have set this up run  "aws configure" inside your terminal inside pipenvs shell environment (which you probably already have activated from the last step).
+After you have set this up run  **"aws configure"** inside your terminal inside pipenvs shell environment (which you probably already have activated from the last step).
 Follow the instructions to set up the permissions in the project.

 ### Insert initial data into the database
 in the jobs_backend directory you will find a folder called "fixtures" with a file called "initial_data.json".
 This file contain data to populate your database with some initial data to be used in with the application (you can also add data with the API endpoints).
-Cd into the directory with "manage.py" and run "python manage.py loaddata initial_data.json" to load the fixtures, after that you have populated your database with some initial data.
+Cd into the directory with "manage.py" and run **"python manage.py loaddata initial_data.json"** to load the fixtures, after that you have populated your database with some initial data.

 ### Start the server
-Cd into the directory where you find the "manage.py" file and run "python manage.py runserver" to start the server.
+Cd into the directory where you find the "manage.py" file and run **"python manage.py runserver"** to start the server.